mira-torbay/ManipulAIte/README.md

 **ManipulAlte** is an AI-driven solution which could detect and analyze bias, misinformation, and propaganda in content(s) provided by the user.
-Through Hugging Face models `emotion-english-distilroberta-basetoxic-bert` and `Minej/bert-base-personality`, the system will be able to identify patterns that implies biased or misleading narratives.
+Through Hugging Face models, the system will be able to identify patterns that implies biased or misleading narratives.

 ## Purpose
 ManipulAlte aims to empower users with tools to help differentiate between objective truth and false narratives throughout various forms of content.